Nexirift/.github/profile/README.md

 As part of our dedication to transparency, most of our repositories are open source.
 Feel free to browse through the code, contribute, and help us improve!

-### API Server
+### API Servers

+The reason why the API servers are split is for reliability.
+If needed, we can move an API server off to a different provider without affecting the other ones.
+In addition, if a problem occurs in one API server, it shouldn't affect the others due to the servers being split across different containers.

+#### User

-Our API server is called Spark!
+Our user API server is called [Spark](https://github.com/Nexirift/spark)!
 Currently, we do not have the repository public as we are still developing it.

-#### Admin Panel
+#### Admin

-Our admin panel uses an extra API server called Galaxy.
+Our admin panel uses an extra API server called [Galaxy](https://github.com/Nexirift/galaxy).
+Similar to the Spark server, this is not public yet.

+#### Developer

+The developer management panel uses an API server called [Singularity](https://github.com/Nexirift/singularity).
 Similar to the Spark server, this is not public yet.

 ### Relays